-For updates subsequent to the reporting date, see section 15.2 below.
+For updates subsequent to the reporting date, see section 15.3 below.

-15.1 Following is a detailed description of the Group's contingent liabilities as at December 31, 2013, classified into groups with similar characteristics:
+15.1 Following is a detailed description of the Group's contingent liabilities as at December 31, 2014, classified into groups with similar characteristics:

 Provision Additional exposure Exposure for claims that cannot yet be assessed Claims group Nature of the claims NIS million • Claims of employees and former employees of Group companies Mainly collective and individual claims filed by employees and former employees of the Company in respect of recognition of various salary components as components for calculation of payments to Company employees, some of which have wide ramifications in the Company.
-63 79 - Customer claims Mainly motions for certification of class actions concerning contentions of unlawful collection of payment and impairment of the service provided by the Group companies.
-18 2,485 2,137 Supplier and communication provider claims Claims filed by suppliers of goods and/or services to Group companies or by communications providers that the Group companies supply goods and/or services to or receive goods and/or services from.
-These claims are usually for compensation for alleged damage as a result of the supply of the service and/or the product.
-3 64 64 Claims for punitive damages, real estate and infrastructure Claims for alleged physical damage or damage to property caused by Group companies (including in relation to environmental quality and radiation) and regarding real estate and infrastructure.
+7 51 - Customer claims Mainly motions for certification of class actions concerning contentions of unlawful collection of payment and impairment of the service provided by the Group companies.
+24 1,834 552 Supplier and communication provider claims Legal claims for compensation for alleged damage as a result of the supply of the service and/or the product.
+3 118 - Claims for punitive damages, real estate and infrastructure Claims for alleged physical damage or damage to property caused by Group companies and in relation to real estate and infrastructure.
 The additional amount of exposure for punitive damages does not include claims for which the insurance coverage is not disputed.
-1 4,036 15 Claims by enterprises and companies Claims alleging liability of the Group companies in respect of their activities and/or the investments made in various projects.
+2 64 - Claims by enterprises and companies Claims alleging liability of the Group companies in respect of their activities and/or the investments made in various projects.
 11 48 - Claims by the State and authorities Various claims by the State of Israel, government institutions and authorities ("the Authorities").
 These are mainly procedures related to regulations relevant to the Group companies and financial disputes concerning monies paid by the Group companies to the authorities (including property taxes) or by the authorities to the Group companies.
-17 49 - Total legal claims ag ainst the Company and subsidiaries 113 6,761 2,216 Contingent liabilities for legal claims against associates 8 115 67
+12 37 - Total legal claims again st the Company and subsidiaries 59 2,152 552 Contingent liabilities for legal claims against associates 9 784 -